SHAIKHSHAHI/Bookstore-Advance-Insights/README.md

 ![MonthlyTrend](Montly.png)

+- The visual plot compares monthly borrowing events across two consecutive years — 2022 and 2023.
+Key observations:

+- March and November show a similar borrowing pattern for both years, with around 20 to 25 orders placed consistently.

+- In December 2022, the borrowing activity was at its lowest, with fewer than 8 orders, but saw a positive shift in 2023, increasing to over 22 orders.

+- July emerged as the highest-performing month in both years, with more than 25 borrowing events, reflecting a strong mid-year demand.

+- Months like January, May, and October witnessed a notable increase in orders in 2023 compared to the previous year, each recording 22–25 orders, showing rising customer engagement.

-- 🔺 May recorded the highest sales in 2023 with over ₹5000, but declined significantly in 2024 to around ₹3000.
+- May recorded the highest sales in 2023 with over ₹5000, but declined significantly in 2024 to around ₹3000.

-- 🔄 April, June, July, and September maintained a similar sales level across both years:
+- April, June, July, and September maintained a similar sales level across both years:

-- **April & July: ₹3000–₹4000**
+**April & July: ₹3000–₹4000**

-- **June: ₹2000**
+**June: ₹2000**

-- **September: ₹2000–₹3000**
--
+- September: ₹2000–₹3000

-- 📉 **December 2024**experienced the lowest sales, indicating a need for focused strategy during this period.
+- December 2024experienced the lowest sales, indicating a need for focused strategy during this period.

-## 📊 Overall Monthly Sales (2023 + 2024 Combined)
+### Overall Monthly Sales (2023 + 2024 Combined)

-- 🥇 January topped the overall sales chart with ₹8000+, followed by:
+- January topped the overall sales chart with ₹8000+, followed by:

-- 🥈 May with ₹7000+ in combined sales.
+- May with ₹7000+ in combined sales at Second Highest Earned Month Overall.

-- 📉 December remained the lowest-performing month overall, with just around ₹3000 in total sales.
+- December remained the lowest-performing month overall, with just around ₹3000 in total sales.

 # 6.📚 Genre-Wise Customer and Order Trend Analysis (2023 vs 2024)